Today’s seaweed snapshot

 Massive piles of sargassum, the size of which have not been seen before, are floating into the Caribbean Sea, on a track towards Florida right now, according to researchers.

-That track takes carries the seaweed into the Gulf of Mexico (aka Gulf of America), where it is picked up by currents that flow around the Florida peninsula into the Gulf Stream, making the Florida Keys and southeast Florida the areas most likely to feel the impact.
+That track carries the seaweed into the Gulf of Mexico (aka Gulf of America), where it is picked up by currents that flow around the Florida peninsula into the Gulf Stream, making the Florida Keys and southeast Florida the areas most likely to experience an impact.

-Beach conditions vary day to day, so one beach may be relatively clear while a nearby beach has a heavy buildup.
-Tourist-heavy beaches are routinely raked, usually every morning.
+Beach conditions vary day to day, beach to beach, so one beach may be relatively clear while a nearby beach has a heavy buildup.
+Tourist-heavy beaches are routinely raked, usually early morning.

 Lower in this story, we provide links to live webcams for beaches where seaweed may accumulate.